 Herring is now an inmate of the Maryland.
 Penitentiary

-Officer ·Spell was shot to death August 15, 1974, during a routine check for "a possible DWI”" as he told police communications over his walkie talkie just moments before being murdered.
-A "DWI" is a drunk driver.
+Officer Spell was shot to death on August 15, 1974, during a routine check for “a possible DWI,” as he told police communications over his walkie-talkie just moments before being murdered.
+A “DWI” is a drunk driver.

-Herring was convicted of first-degree murder," and of stealing the car, some cash, and a Masons ring… agreed to talk only after being given assurances he would not be incarcerated at the City Jail fearing reprisalsfor activities as a police informer.
-But Howard Gersh, an assistant state's attorney, told the trial court that his decision not to lock the man in the jail had nothing to do with Herring's willingness to talk, but was based instead on a belief Herring's fears may have been wen founded.
+Herring was convicted of first-degree murder and of stealing the car, some cash, and a Masons ring.
+He agreed to talk only after being given assurances he would not be incarcerated at the City Jail, fearing reprisals for activities as a police informer.
+However, Howard Gersh, an assistant state’s attorney, told the trial court that his decision not to lock the man in the jail had nothing to do with Herring’s willingness to talk, but was based instead on a belief that Herring’s fears may have been well-founded.

 The court rejected that line of reasoning, as well as an argument by Mr. Buchman that Herring’s act could not have been willful or premeditated because Herring was drunk.